Mantua, Nova Scotia

-Mantua is an unincorporated settlement in West Hants, Nova Scotia, Canada.
+Mantua is an unincorporated community in the Canadian province of Nova Scotia, located in West Hants Regional Municipality.
 The 45th parallel – halfway between the equator and North Pole – passes through Mantua.

 Transportation

 Mantua can be reached by road.

 Mantua was formerly served by the Dominion Atlantic Railway.

 Mantua is located west of the Meander River.

 Fossils

 Pine fossils have been found in Mantua.